-My past experience has focused in academia, futures research and inclusion, when I worked with large global financial sector organisations, cities in Europe, the UK and Middle East.
+My past experience has been in academia, futures research and inclusion.
+I worked with large global financial sector organisations, cities in Europe, the UK and Middle East.

 I co-founded a critical research studio Still Not Quite, where we engage with communities to open a discussion about their futures.

 We run speculative workshops, where members of the public design objects and services from hypothetical scenarios.
 We use these products to collaboratively explore possible futures that may affect them.